Hugh Herr: Career

+Oscar Pistorious

 Herr was a member of a team of seven experts in biomechanics and physiology from six universities that conducted research on the mechanics of Oscar Pistorius' running blades.
 The South African bilateral amputee track athlete was banned by the International Association of Athletics Federations (IAAF) from running in able-bodied events, as previous research had shown the blades gave him a competitive advantage.
 A portion of these results were presented to the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland in May 2008, by Herr and colleague Rodger Kram which resulted in reversing the ban.
 This allowed Pistorius to become the first disabled sprint runner to qualify against able-bodied athletes for an Olympic event.
 The full findings of the team's experiments were published in the June 18, 2009 issue of the Journal of Applied Physiology.

-Herr's story has been told by Alison Osius in the book Second Ascent: The Story of Hugh Herr; a Discovery Channel feature story; and in a 2002 National Geographic movie, Ascent: The Story of Hugh Herr.

-Herr was featured on a March 25, 2012 episode of CNN's The Next List.

-A Nova PBS documentary featuring Herr premiered on February 23, 2022.